lgibson7/Gender-Wage-Inequality-in-STEM/README.md

 # Gender Wage Inequality in STEM

-This repo contains code that predicts wages of STEM careers based on the proportion of women in the field.
+Do we choose our career path based on gender-based social roles or based on top salary?
+Although many countries, such as China, have incorporated women into their labor power to become a powerful economy$^1$, women still choose careers that are more in sync to gender stereotype.

+Undoubtedly, personality characteristics associated with women, are sympathy, kindness, and warmth, and reflect a concern about other people.
+However, the traits associated to men are achievement orientation and ambitiousness, and concern about accomplishing tasks.
+These characteristics are very noticeable in the stereotypical association of men in the worker role and women in the family role$^2$.

+More schools are encouraging girls to enter STEM programs and provided them with many resources to succeed in these types of careers.
+Despite these efforts, women tend to choose career where the median pay is lower.

-# Problem
+# Research Goals

-Gender wage inequality between women and men is pervasive, even within STEM.
+Our research question tries to find associations within STEM college majors that influence median wages.
+Our goals are to explore the data for STEM college majors and to create a predictive model for median wages.

 # Dataset Used

-To address this problem, we used the College Majors dataset from fivethirthyeight, found here: https://github.com/fivethirtyeight/data/tree/master/college-majors
+To address this problem, we used a subset of the College Majors dataset from fivethirthyeight, found here: https://github.com/fivethirtyeight/data/blob/master/college-majors/women-stem.csv

 # Tools Used

-* Tidyverse
-* ....
+* Tidyverse: dplyr, ggplot2
+* Statistical Tests: Box-Cox, Step-wise selection, Shapiro-Wilks
-* ....
+* Analyses: ANOVA